 If the person is able to and wishes to spell, use page 16 with letters as well.

 On the communication pages, point to each symbol and read it to the person.
 Periodically remind them what these communication symbols mean if they don’t spontaneously use them.

-Tell the individual about the different sections (who, what, where, when) of the symbol book and what they mean E.g. “This is the section that has pictures of people.”
+Tell the individual about the different sections (who, what, where, when) of the symbol book and what they mean, e.g. “This is the section that has pictures of people.”
 Refer to the different sections when you are using various pages so she knows where to find certain symbols.

-With the individual, select a page or topic E.g., “First, do you want to talk about what happened to you or where it happened?”
+With the individual, select a page or topic, e.g., “First, do you want to talk about what happened to you or where it happened?”

 Turn to the page the person has selected.